About Saint Lucia

 English is the official language of St. Lucia and it is widely spoken.

-There are 6 mobile network operators and also quite a number of internet service providers in Saint Lucia.
+There are over 0 mobile network operators and about 0 internet service providers in Saint Lucia.
 You can checkout the

 and also details about each of them.